Sailor Venus: Sailor Venus

-Minako's primary Soldier identity is that of Sailor Venus.
+Minako's primary Sailor Guardian identity is that of Sailor Venus.
 Sailor Venus wears a sailor suit colored in orange (choker, collar, center of front bow, elbow fittings on her gloves, skirt, earrings, and a matching set of orange ankle-strap heels), navy blue (front bow) and yellow (tiara gem and back bow), and retains the red bow she wears as a civilian.
 In the live-action series, this bow appears only when she is in one of her Guardian forms, and has a gem in the center.
-In the manga, live-action series and Sailor Moon Crystal, she wears an item called the Wink Chain around her waist, which she sometimes uses as a weapon.
-She is given specific titles throughout the various series, including Soldier of Love, Soldier of Love and Hope, and Soldier of Light and Beauty.
+In the manga, live-action series, and Sailor Moon Crystal, she wears an item called the Wink Chain around her waist, which she sometimes uses as a weapon.
+She is given specific titles throughout the various series, including Guardian of Love, Guardian of Love and Hope, and Guardian of Light and Beauty.
 Her personality is no different from when she is a civilian, although she must be Sailor Venus to access her celestial powers.

 In Japanese, the name for the planet Venus is Kinsei (金星), the first kanji indicating a metal, especially gold, and the second indicating a celestial object.
-Unlike the other Soldiers, her special abilities are not derived from the element in her planet's name, but are instead based on the concept of love, a reference to the Roman goddess of love, Venus, and the Mesopotamian goddess of love and war, Inanna, who was also deemed the personification of the planet Venus.
+Unlike the other Sailor Guardians, her special abilities are not derived from the element in her planet's name but are instead based on the concept of love, a reference to the Roman goddess of love, Venus, and the Mesopotamian goddess of love and war, Inanna, who has also deemed the personification of the planet Venus.
 Metal does appear in her use of a special chain as a weapon, and she also has a few attacks with "crescent" in their names, mainly acquired during her time as Sailor V.